 Butterbeer.
 Yuck.
 Double yuck.
 It’s very sickly and we struggled to finish a glass between two people.
 You can either buy a plastic glass just to try it, or you can pay nearly £7 to get it in a special tankard that you can take home.
 I wish I’d just brought the tankard.
 Lol.
 The food was very quick, fresh and tasty.
 In terms of price, it was about what you’d expect to pay in a place like this.
 They didn’t have any highchairs that we could see so smallest child had to eat in her pushchair, but that wasn’t the end of the world.

-I know there are people who have been multiple times (I’m friends with quite a few people who have) but I’m not sure I’d return any time soon – I really do feel like I learned everything that I’m going to.
+I know there are people who have been multiple times (I’m friends with quite a few people who have) but I’m not sure I’d return to the Harry Potter Studios Tour any time soon – I really do feel like I learned everything that I’m going to.
+That said, Hogwarts in the snow is supposed to be amazing and they have now added Gringotts bank so there is something new to see.
+Oh ok then, I’ll probably go back if you force me, but it won’t be very soon.

-So, we did really enjoy ourselves and I would recommend visiting but………. is it worth £35 each?
+So, we did really enjoy ourselves and I would recommend visiting but………. is it worth £37.5 each?
+It’s actually £47 if you’re buying a single adult ticket.
 After the cost of food (although you are allowed to bring your own) and being VERY restrained in the shop we actually spent nearly £300 in total.
 Honestly, I’m not sure it is worth the ticket price and it pains me to say that.
 I’ve asked a couple of other people and they tend to agree it’s very expensive for what it is.
 The main reason is because you won’t be able to stay there all day.
 We were there for 4.5 hours, including lunch but they don’t have any activities that can bulk out the amount of time there.
 It isn’t a theme park, and it isn’t supposed to be, but it might be nice if they had some kind of playground area.
 Harry Potter themed playground – that would be AWESOME!!

 As things stand I’d probably give it 4 / 5.
 If you spread the first lot of sets out a bit more, so everyone can actually see, and knocked £10 off the ticket price then I’d give it 6 / 5.
 All that said, tickets sell out months and months in advance and that many people cannot be wrong!
 If you’ve been I’d love to hear if you think it’s value for money?